Skip to main content

 Use in the Acknowledgments section.

-[Tool name and version, e.g., Claude Sonnet 4.6] was used to assist with [editing for clarity / proofreading / language polishing] of human-written drafts.
+[Tool name and version, e.g., Claude Sonnet 4.6] ([Manufacturer]) was used on [date(s) of use] to assist with [editing for clarity / proofreading / language polishing] of human-written drafts.
 No content was generated by the tool.
-[Author name(s)] reviewed all suggestions and take full responsibility for the final manuscript.
+[Author name(s)] reviewed all suggestions and take full responsibility for the accuracy and integrity of the final manuscript.

 Manuscript — AI used for translation